-Towards the 3rd decade of the 21st century, UNICEF, Ministry of Education and Training of Vietnam, Vietnamese educators increasingly recognize that children need to be digitally literate; that digital literacy is a growing part of any approach to skills development; existing tools to develop and assess digital literacy place too little emphasis on children; and countries who plan to embrace digital literacy programs should do in a thoughtful manner from a context-driven approach.
-With support from UNICEF, the Vietnam Ministry of Education is drafting its first ever digital literacy framework with the focus on children.
-The recent global COVID-19 outbreak has further highlighted the need for effective online knowledge transfer solutions that can easily be developed, deployed and scaled up.
+As we begin the third decade of the 21st century, UNICEF, the Ministry of Education and Training of Vietnam, and Vietnamese educators are increasingly recognizing the following: that children need to be digitally literate, digital literacy is a growing part of any approach to skills development, existing tools to develop and assess digital literacy place too little emphasis on children, and countries who plan to embrace digital literacy programs should do so thoughtfully from a context-driven approach.
+With support from UNICEF, the Ministry of Education and Training of Vietnam is drafting its first ever digital literacy framework with a focus on children.
+The recent global COVID-19 outbreak has further highlighted the need for effective online knowledge transfer solutions that can easily be developed, deployed, and applied at a wide scale.

-In this context, UNICEF is granting CFC Vietnam and its technology partners, OMT and EON Reality funding to implement a program in 2020-2021 to develop, test and institutionalize technology-based innovation at pre-school & secondary schools in a number of cities and provinces in Vietnam, starting with Hanoi, Lao Cai, Kon Tum and Dong Thap.
+UNICEF is granting CFC Vietnam and its technology partners OMT and EON Reality funding to implement a program in 2020-2021 to develop, test, and institutionalize technology-based innovation at preschool and secondary schools in a number of cities and provinces in Vietnam, starting with Hanoi, Lao Cai, Kon Tum, and Dong Thap.

-The program aims to empower and support teachers with new approaches to collaborative and adaptive learning in order to yield measurable impacts on learning outcomes of students, focusing on on digital literacy & transferable skills.
-Ultimately, this program contributes to strengthening of Vietnam’s national capacity to develop and manage inclusive, equitable and quality policies, programs and budgets for the integration of digital literacy and transferable skills into Viet Nam’s education system.
-Specifically, the program aims to introduce and build-up capability of teachers in using AVR (Augmented and Virtual Reality) as an innovative tool in preschool (kindergarten) and lower secondary schools to support digital learning in remote areas, with a special focus to ethnic minority girls.
-The relevance and sustainability of this pilot program will be assessed for introduction of technology elements in teaching and learning in two education levels.
-From this pilot program, it is expected to provide recommendations for medium-term actions, contributing to the country’s digital literacy framework with the focus on children.
+The program aims to support teachers with new approaches to collaborative and adaptive learning in order to yield measurable impacts on the learning of students, focusing on digital literacy and transferable skills.
+Ultimately, this program contributes to the strengthening of Vietnam’s national capacity to develop and manage inclusive, equitable, and high-quality policies, programs, and budgets for the integration of digital literacy and transferable skills into Vietnam’s education system.
+Specifically, the program aims to introduce teachers to AVR (Augmented and Virtual Reality) technology and build up their capability to use it as an innovative tool.
+In preschool, kindergarten, and lower secondary schools, AVR will be used to support digital learning in remote areas, with a special focus on female ethnic minority students.
+The relevance and sustainability of this pilot program will be assessed for its introduction in teaching and learning at two education levels.
+The program is expected to provide recommendations for medium-term actions, contributing to the country’s digital literacy framework focusing on children.